-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock MCFT NASDAQ Securities registered pursuant to Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned Indicate by check mark if the registrant is not required to file repo ☑ No ☑ No Indicate by check mark whether the registrant (1) has filed all re registrant was required to file such reports), and (2) has been subje Exchange Act of 1934 during the preceding 12 months (or for such shorter period th $\Box$ $$ No $$ nat the Indicate by check mark whether the registrant has submitted elemonths (or for such shorter period that the registrant was required rsuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preced Indicate by check mark whether the registrant is a large accelerat filer," "accelerated filer," "smaller reporting company," and "emer ✓ Yes ] No lerated Large accelerated filer Accelerated filer ] Non-accelerated filer Smaller reporting company ] Emerging growth company If an emerging growth company, indicate by check mark if the reg $13(a)$ of the Exchange Act. $\Box$ istrant has elected not to use the extended transition period for comp lying with any new or revised financial accounting standards provided pursuant to Se ection Indicate by check mark whether the registrant has filed a report on and attactation to its management's assessment of the affectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes ( Ovlay
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock MCFT NASDAQ Securities registered pursuant to Section 12(g) of the ne Act: , None seasoned issuer, as defined in Rule 405 of the Securities Act. o file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes 🗹 No □ Yes ☑ No led all reports required to be filed by Section 13 or 15(d) of the Sec le such reports), and (2) has been subject to such filing requirements urities Exchange Act of 1934 during the preceding 12 months (or for s for the past 90 days.
+Yes No itted electronically every Interactive Data File required to be submitt iod that the registrant was required to submit such files). ted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) ☑ Yes □ No e accelerated filer, an accelerated filer, a non-accelerated filer, a sr," "smaller reporting company," and "emerging growth company" i maller reporting company, or an emerging growth company.
+See the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mar standards provided pursuant to Section 13(a) of the Exc k if the registrant has elected not to use the extended transition perio hange Act. \Box d for complying with any new or revised financial accounting a report on and attestation to its management's assessment of the eff 262(b)) by the registered public accounting firm that prepared or issues If securities are registered pursuant to Section 12(b) of the previously issued financial statements. \Box he Act, indicate by check mark whether the financial statements of t the registrant included in the filing reflect the correction of an error to

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.